mjcampmier/PurpleRain/README.md

 # PurpleRain
-An open source PurpleAir data scraper, manager and visualizer.
+An open source data scraper, manager and visualizer for PurpleAir IoT sensors.

 Welcome to PurpleRain.
 PurpleRain allows users to automate data retrivals from PurpleAir's database at http://www.purpleair.com/sensorlist
 The python script PurpleRain.py contains most of the functions within the module, except for jdutil.py, a script for manipulating Julian